Miscellaneous Books and Magazines

 ISBN: N/A

 Review: This book is truly a beautiful work of art.
-I would say that this would qualify as a coffee table book since its mostly just photos of different material that can be found in Oregon but it is presented in a beautiful way and it is also really nice to have the common names and photos for all these different types of material found in Oregon.
-I hope to add the rest Hans Gammas books to my collection someday.
+I would say that this would qualify as a coffee table book since it’s mostly just photos of different material that can be found in Oregon, but it is presented in a beautiful way, and it is also really nice to have the common names and photos for all these different types of material found in Oregon.
+I hope to add the rest of Hans Gammas books to my collection someday.

 Mineral Digest